CARM Simplified: Step #3 - CARM Import Bonds (Financial security)

 Cole’s easy-does-it guide to making the transition to CARM

-The first post and webinar in our CARM Simplified series gave you an Overview of CARM, the CBSA Assessment and Revenue Management project:
+The first post in our CARM Simplified series gave you an Overview of CARM, the CBSA Assessment and Revenue Management project:

 - what it is,

 - what it means to importers, and

 - what you’ll need to do to prepare.

 Now, we’ll get into the nitty-gritty of getting yourself and your business prepared for CARM.
 In this post, we’ll cover financial security.
 Next week, delegation.
 And in our final part, we’ll tackle the CARM Client Portal (CCP).

 Commercial importers need to post security in order to participate in the Release Prior to Payment (RPP) privilege program.